MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * With the in-meeting app experience, you can engage participants during the meeting by using in-meeting tabs, dialog box, and the in-meeting share to stage feature.
 If your app supports Teams meeting extension, you must provide a responsive in-meeting experience aligned with the Teams meeting experience. [*Mandatory Fix*]

+* Meeting extensibility apps must offer a responsive in-meeting experience aligned to the Teams meeting experience.
+In-meeting experience is mandatory for a Teams app that supports meeting extensibility but, pre- and post-meeting experiences aren't mandatory. [*Mandatory Fix*]

   * With the pre-meeting app experience, users can find and add meeting apps.
-Users can also do pre-meeting tasks such as developing a poll to survey the meeting participants.
-An app that provides a pre-meeting experience must be relevant to the meeting workflow and offer value to the user. [*Mandatory Fix*]
+Users can also perform pre-meeting tasks such as developing a poll to survey the meeting participants.
+If your app provides a pre-meeting experience, it must be relevant to the workflow of the meeting.

-* With post-meeting app experience, users can view the results of the meeting such as, poll survey results or feedback and other app content.
-An app that provides a post-meeting experience must be relevant to the workflow of the meeting and offer value to the user. [*Mandatory Fix*]
+  * With the post-meeting app experience, users can view the results of the meeting such as, poll survey results or feedback and other app content.
+If your app provides a post-meeting experience, it must be relevant to the workflow of the meeting.

   * With the in-meeting app experience, you can engage meeting participants during the meeting and enhance the meeting experience for all the attendees.
-Attendees mustn't be taken outside the Teams meeting to complete core user workflows of the app. [*Mandatory Fix*]
+Attendees mustn't be taken outside the Teams meeting for completing core user workflows of your app.

    :::image type="content" source="../../../../assets/images/submission/validation-in-meeting-outside-teams-core-workflows.png" alt-text="Graphic shows an example of an in-meeting experience redirecting user outside Teams for completing core app functionality.":::